 You can login as Bob using

-- Restart the HTTP JSON API, this time using the option
+First, start another instance of the HTTP JSON API, this time using the options

 Now that you have glimpsed at DAML and what a full DAML based solution looks like, it is maybe time for you to build your own first DAML application.

 - Use the DAML language reference docs to master DAML.